marcuscraske/marcuscraske-dot-com/website/_posts/2013-09-12-hacking-nandos-pong-game.md

 secured, with him asking me to prove my point with this game.

-The purpose of this article is to show you the methodology I used to enter fake details into the system (as well as wipe them), discuss strategies to secure a system against this attack and with the hope that <b>future developers learn something and do not repeat the same mistakes</b>.
+The purpose of this article is to show you the methodology I used to enter fake details into the system (as well as wipe them), discuss strategies to secure a system against this attack and with the hope that **future developers learn something and do not repeat the same mistakes**.
 Even though this article is published during the competition, I doubt many people will read it; you're also legally liable for your own actions.
 I also believe the legality of my actions have been ethical, please contact <a href="/contact">me</a> if you believe otherwise.